Hello Paneristi,

 New Naming System “P.”

 The new movement naming system was introduced with the first own Panerai movement “P.2002” in 2005.
-Because of that the new naming system is connected with “in-house” at the Panerai fan-base (nevertheless, there is no clear definition about what means in-house* and until now no Panerai definition is known about that).
+Because of that the new naming system is strongly connected to “in-house” at the Panerai fan-base (nevertheless, there was some exceptions in past and Panerai did not confirm until now that view or show their own definition * about that topic).

 The naming starts with “P.” followed by 3-4 digits (e.g. P.4000).
 Additional functions/features are reflected by increasing the last digit (e.g. P.4001) or adding a “/” follows by digit(s) or letter(s) like P.4000/10 or P.4001/S.